ameba23/harddrive-party-legacy/README.md

   - `pdf-text` which extracts text from PDFs using [pdf2json](https://github.com/modesty/pdf2json)
   - [image-size](https://github.com/image-size/image-size)

+### Installation and usage

+- Install globally with npm or yarn, eg: `npm i -g metadb`
+- Run `metadb start`
+- You should see a link to the web interface served on localhost

-This module is an http server exposing [metadb-core](https://github.com/ameba23/metadb-core) api, and the web based front end, [metadb-ui](https://github.com/ameba23/metadb-ui)
+This module is an http API exposing the functionality from [metadb-core](https://github.com/ameba23/metadb-core), and the web based front end, [metadb-ui](https://github.com/ameba23/metadb-ui)

 metadb is based on an older unfinished python project, [meta-database](https://github.com/ameba23/meta-database).